rth/IR-github-issues-demo/README.md

-# IR-github-issues-demo
+# FreeDiscovery demo: review of GitHub issues.

-A FreeDiscovery demo on github issues
+A FreeDiscovery demo for the PyParis2017 conference.